johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 [GitHub](https://github.com/guestrr/WinUAE-Shaders).
 Apart from the emulation of the Commodore A2080 monitor which I'm going use in this article, the pack also contains a number of other interesting things, such as an arcade CRT shader and a recreation of the Sony Trinitron displays.
+They're certainly all worth a try!

 Guest's current bleeding-edge shader related work can be followed in the [this LibRetro forum thread](https://forums.libretro.com/t/new-crt-shader-from-guest-crt-guest-advanced-updates/25444).
-Although only available for RetroArch/LibRetro at the moment, it's surely worth checking out, and we can only hope his work will be eventually ported to WinUAE in the future once it has support added for more advanced shading techniques.
+Although only available for RetroArch/LibRetro at the moment, it's surely worth checking out, and we can only hope his work will be eventually ported to WinUAE in the future once it has support for enabling more advanced shading techniques.